RedisLabs/redislabs-docs/content/rs/databases/connect/test-client-connectivity.md

 ### Connect with RedisInsight

-RedisInsight is a free Redis GUI that is available for MacOS, Windows, and Linux.
+RedisInsight is a free Redis GUI that is available for macOS, Windows, and Linux.

 1. [Install RedisInsight]({{< relref "/ri/installing/install-redis-desktop" >}}).